invariant-labs/protocol/docs/docs/alephium/overview.md

 The "test" subfolder in our repository hosts an extensive suite of end-to-end (e2e) tests meticulously designed to validate and verify expected behaviors within our protocol.
 These tests cover entrypoints for both basic and edge cases, ensuring thorough examination of the protocol's functionality across a spectrum of scenarios.

-### Tests.sh
-The "tests" file initiates the development network and executes all tests with a single bash command.

 ### Source Code Access

 For a detailed exploration of our contract structures, collections, and associated logic, please refer to the corresponding [Source Code Repository](https://github.com/invariant-labs/protocol-alephium).
 This repository contains the complete and up-to-date implementation of our contract architecture.
 Here lies the comprehensive project structure, which can be represented as follows.